ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Package.rst

 * :doc:`Successive Releases <Successive-Releases>`

    If you have already released a ROS package, you can release a new version of it with this guide.

-* :doc:`Releasing a Third Party Package <Releasing-a-Third-Party-Package>`

-   A third party package that doesn't follow the packaging guidelines of ament and doesn't contain a ``package.xml``.

 Once you successfully follow the instructions, your package will be released into the ROS ecosystem on the next synchronization!